RocketPy-Team/RocketPy/docs/development/rocketpy_as_developer.rst

 Introduction to RocketPy
 ========================

-This tutorial part shows how to open rocketpy files and run a simple simulation.
+This tutorial section shows how to open rocketpy files and run a simple simulation in a local environment.
+It is intended for developers who want to contribute to the project or for users who want to run simulations with the library.

 Opening rocketpy folder
 =======================